christinasherpa/csc251-final-proj/README.md

 How the code runs:
 - The code first checks if IP is alive or not.
 If it is alive, th following steps take place.
 - The code first runs the type of specific scan (normal scanning, TCP SYN scanning, or TCP FIN scanning)
+- For these scans, you can change the IPs and range of ports manually.
+We did not include this in the command line because we didnt want to overwhelm our users.
 - If those options aren't chosen, it runs all the scan types in random order
 - Next, it runs probes all or known ports in either random or seqeuntial order
 - When it runs, it gives the ports that are open or close and keeps a count as well.
 It also keep count of time.